konveyor/mig-demo-apps/apps/robot-shop/README.md

 ## Usage

 After successful installation, the app should be exposed at a public facing URL.
-Wait for 4-5 minutes to services to start.
+Wait for 4-5 minutes for all the services to start.

 To get the url to the frontend: